 - Ability to receive feedback from students about the quality of the classes and possible improvements, if any

 - Announcements about the upcoming courses and pieces of training

 Just as in any Learning Management System for hospitals, the progress, and attendance of medical professionals should be tracked and measured.

-You should include various types of reports in the system, such as assessments for:
+You should include various types of LMS data analytics and reports in the system, such as assessments for:

 - Individual users

 - Satisfaction reports for courses